microsoft/pai/contrib/submit-job-v2/README.md

-# Submit Protocol Plugin
+# Submit Job v2 Plugin

-A web portal plugin to submit protocol job on OpenPAI.
+A web portal plugin to submit job v2 on OpenPAI.

 ## Usage

-This plugin is used to submit PAI protocol job on web portal.
+This plugin is used to submit PAI job v2 on web portal.

-User can upload a protocol yaml file from disk, choose a protcol job from marketplace, or use the submission form to fill in a protocol config.
+User can upload a job v2 yaml file from disk, choose a job v2 from marketplace, or use the submission form to fill in a job v2 config.

 Please refer to [PAI protocol spec](../../docs/pai-job-protocol.yaml) for more details.